 Web Content Accessibility Guidelines (WCAG)

-The Web Content Accessibility Guidelines (WCAG) are technical guidelines referenced when auditing ADA web accessibility.
+The Web Content Accessibility Guidelines (WCAG) are technical guidelines referenced when auditing web accessibility.
 WCAG 2.1 A & AA is the current standard, but under Section 508 v2 the minimum requirement is WCAG.
 2.0 A & AA.